amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 Schedule page banner  https://www.pexels.com/photo/black-framed-wayfarer-style-eyeglasses-on-white-surface-917293/

+Favicon image was obtained from https://pixabay.com/vectors/ballet-shoes-black-dance-ballerina-311217/ and resized to suit purpose.
 ### Acknowledgements

 The jumbotron uses a background image which leans on the hero image tutorial here: https://www.w3schools.com/howto/howto_css_hero_image.asp it was significantly edited to suit the style and layout of the site.